Police community support officer: In fiction

 Despite being in recent years the more visible aspect of British policing, PCSOs have rarely been featured in fictional television programmes or films, but there are some examples that are the exception:

 The 2008 British drama film Adulthood directed by Noel Clarke starred David Ajala as PCSO Desmond "Buds".

 The popular long-running British police drama The Bill featured two Metropolitan Police PCSO characters; PCSO Colin Fairfax played by Tim Steed and PCSO Laura Bryant played by Melanie Kilburn.
 Both started at the same time in episode 278.
 PCSO Bryant is shown eventually becoming a police constable, accurately portraying the fact that many PCSOs go on to become constables.
 After both PCSOs left neither was replaced and The Bill never again portrayed PCSOs despite their common presence in real life.

-Paul Abbott's long-running drama series Shameless occasionally features police community support officers, for example, in Series 8 Episode 19, a PCSO is seen getting out of a police vehicle and chasing Aidan Croker.
+Paul Abbott's long-running drama series Shameless occasionally features police community support officers.
+For example, in series 8 episode 19, a PCSO is seen getting out of a police vehicle and chasing Aidan Croker.

 Hollyoaks the long-running British television soap opera, on Channel 4 featured for many years Carmel McQueen played by Gemma Merna who was portrayed as being a PCSO between 2009 and 2010.

 PCSOs have also featured in a few comedy sketch programmes including Season 3, Episode 1 of That Mitchell and Webb Look.

 PCSOs were featured in the BBC Radio 4 sitcom by Dave Lamb Hobby Bobbies.

 In 2009 the long running children's British comedy television series ChuckleVision featured PCSOs in Season 21, Episode 2 "Top of the Cops" where the shows main characters the Chuckle Brothers Paul & Barry Chuckle are depicted as PCSOs fresh out of training sent out on patrol for the first time.

 In 2015, a PCSO is shown guarding a crime scene on No Offence, episode 6, where he has a brief conversation with a Detective Inspector and Detective Constable.

 In 2016, season 2 of the BBC series Happy Valley featured Ann Gallagher, played by Charlie Murphy, becoming a PCSO following the events of her kidnapping in the first season.

-In fiction, PCSOs are often depicted as somewhat laughable – for instance, the That Mitchell and Webb Look sketches, a PCSO is teased by a police officer who clearly despises him, and in the ChuckleVision episode the portrayal of PCSOs is kindly but unflattering.